What's Included in the Price

 - Confirm experience with your specific wall type (framed vs masonry lining)

-- Get a written quote that specifies board type, finish level, and inclusions
+- Specify board type, finish level, and inclusions in a written quote

-- Confirm dust management, particularly for renovation work in occupied homes
+- Explain their dust management approach, particularly for renovation work in occupied homes

-For character home renovations involving furring channels on masonry, ask whether the plasterer handles the channel installation or whether a separate framer is needed.
-Getting this scope boundary clear at the start avoids delays and finger-pointing.
+- For character home renovations involving furring channels on masonry, whether the plasterer handles the channel installation or whether a separate framer is needed

 How We Calculate